UndeadSmiley/NARRATIS/README.md

    ```
 2. Open `http://localhost:8080/` in a browser to access the UI.

+## Continuous Integration

+This repository includes a basic GitHub Actions workflow that verifies the
+project builds correctly.
+The workflow runs on every push and pull request and
+performs a simple Python syntax check while ensuring the web frontend exists.

+To view the workflow configuration, see
+`.github/workflows/build.yml`.

 ## I. FOUNDATIONAL ARCHITECTURE

 ### 1.1 Core Philosophical Substrate